OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/working_with_derivatives/compute_totals.rst

 Here, we show how to set the method.
 In this case, we use Complex Step on TrickyParaboloid because the finite difference is less accurate.
 However, we choose here to use this setting for all comps.

-**Note**: You need to set `force_alloc_complex` to True during setup to utilize Complex Step during a check.
+**Note**: You need to set :code:`force_alloc_complex` to `True` during setup to utilize Complex Step during a check.

 .. embed-test::
     openmdao.core.tests.test_check_derivs.TestCheckPartialsFeature.test_set_method_global

-Here, we use central difference on TrickyParaboloid to get a slight improvment over forward difference.
+Here, we use central difference on TrickyParaboloid to get a slight improvement over forward difference.
 However, we choose here to use this setting for all comps.

 .. embed-test::